Tales of Manhattan: Deleted sixth tale

 A sixth tale featured W. C. Fields, Phil Silvers and Margaret Dumont.
 A conman (Fields) buys the jacket from the second-hand store that acquired it from the rescue mission of the fourth tale, thinking that it is stuffed with money from its former owner, who, according to the crooked shop salesman (Silvers), was "a millionaire".
 The conman wears the jacket to a lecture he is to give on abstinence from alcohol at the home of a wealthy woman (Dumont), where the coconut milk served as an alcohol alternative has been spiked with booze by her husband—turning the lecture into a drunken party.

 The sequence was written primarily by Bert Lawrence, Anne Wigton, William Morrow and Edmund Beloin, with director Mal St. Clair "advising (Duvivier) on gags and comedy routines for Fields and other comics."
-This tale was fifth in the sequence and was cut when the film was released to reduce running time.
-It was the easiest to cut without losing continuity, and, ironically, it was by far the funniest.
-Some sources indicate the "running time" was a convenient excuse; others among the cast were unhappy about the Fields sequence taking attention away from the rest of the film.
+This tale was fifth in the sequence and was supposedly cut because the film was too long.
+It was the easiest to remove without losing continuity and ironically, it was by far the funniest.
+Some sources indicate that excising the scene to reduce the film's running time was a convenient excuse; others among the cast were unhappy about being upstaged by Fields and wanted the scene cut.

-This sequence was discovered in the Fox vaults in the mid-1990s seemingly intact.
-It was used in Kevin Burns' Hidden Hollywood II: More Treasures from the 20th Century Fox Vaults, a 1997 television documentary spotlighting cut sequences from the studio's films.
+The Fields sequence was discovered in the Fox vaults in the mid-1990s, seemingly intact.
+It appeared in Kevin Burns' Hidden Hollywood II: More Treasures from the 20th Century Fox Vaults, a 1997 television documentary spotlighting cut sequences from the studio's films.
 It was later included as a supplement on the VHS release of the film.
 The Fox Movie Channel runs the film in its entirety, with all six tales intact and in their intended sequence.